Edgar23-cc/post-install-config/README.md

 - Item 2: Departments
 - Item 3: Teams
 - Item 4 Agents(workers) and Users(customers)
-- Item 5: SLAs and Hot topics
+- Item 5: SLAs and Help topics

  Items 1-5 Should be in the osTickets site.